TheHolyChickn/latex-hub/README.md

 ```
 - Course, Courses, Lecture, and Lectures implement a lot of methods.
 For a full understanding of them, read the files themselves.

 I have also ported Gilles Castel's scripts, along with my modifcations, into [legacy-scripts](legacy-scripts).
+Currently, I am working on implementing the first one, which is the countdown script.
+You can find my current progress in Countdown.js.